kiran-vuksanaj/MKS22X-FinalProject/README.md

 ## Directions
 ### To Use the Map:
-1. First, you need to import a data set into the folder labeled 'inputFiles'.
+1. First, you need to download a data set as a CSV file and put it into the folder labeled 'inputFiles'.
 Some sample datasets are listed below, and there is also one already in inFiles, called 'Subway_Entrances_Sample.csv'.
 2. Run the program and type the name of the file you wish to display.
 Press enter once finished typing.
 3. A menu will show up, which has all of the different data fields you can present when you view a specific point on the map.
 Click on whichever fields you wish to display.
 4. Press 'SUBMIT' when you've chosen the desired fields.
 A map of New York City will show up.